esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 There are no guarantees.
 The current implementation uses "best effort" approach which means that we don't care if a message is delivered to a RabbitMQ server.
-If a message couldn't be delivered to the server for any reason the module just updates appropriate metrics and print some log messages.
+If [`publisher confirms`](#publisher-confirms) are enabled and a message couldn't be delivered to the server for some reason (the server sent negative acknowledgement/didn't sent it at all or there was a channel exception) the module just updates appropriate metrics and print some log messages.
+Notice that there might be situations when a message silenty gets lost.

 ### Type of exchanges